 Robert Kammer, D.D.S., has served as a director since December 2011 and as Chairman of the Board of Directors since April 1, 2012.
 Dr. Kammer received his Bachelor of Science Degree in 1971 from Xavier University, Cincinnati, Ohio.
 He received his Doctor of Dental Surgery Degree from the University of Iowa in 1974.
-Dr. Kammer is a Diplomat of The American Board of Orofacial Pain and a Founding Chairer Member of The Academy for Sports Dentistry and Colorado Osseointegration Study Club.
-From 1979 to 1996, Dr. Kammer was an Associate Professor and Course Director of Orofacial Pain and the Department of Restorative Dentistry at The University of Colorado Health Science Center.
+Dr. Kammer is a Diplomat of The American Board of Orofacial Pain and a Founding Charter Member of The Academy for Sports Dentistry and Colorado Osseointegration Study Club.
+From 1979 to 1996, Dr. Kammer was an Associate Professor and Course Director of Orofacial Pain and a Founding Charter Member of The Academy for Sports Dentistry and Colorado Health Science Center.
 From 1982 through 1993, he served on the Sports Medicine Advisory Committee at The University of Colorado Intercollegiate Athletics and was the Team Dentist for Football and Basketball.
 From 1983 to 1990, Dr. Kammer was a consultant to the Boulder-Denver Pain Control Center and from 1988 through 1991, he served as a Referee and Editorial Staff Consultant of the Journal of Orofacial Pain.
-Dr. Kammer recently contributed a chapter to the groundbreaking text Osteoperiosteal Flap, is consulting for Clear Choice Dental Implant Centers, co-authoring scientific papers and is a co-investigator for a landmark study of Titanium Implant Prostheses at the Mayo Institute.
+Dr. Kammer recently contributed a chapter to the groundbreaking text Osteoporiosteal Flap, is consulting for Clear Choice Dental Implant Centers, co-authoring scientific papers and is a co-investigator for a landmark study of Titanium Implant Prostheses at the Mayo Institute.
 Dr. Kammer was a Managing Member of DermaStar International, LLC, our former majority stockholder.
 Dr. Kammer brings to our Board of Directors over 30 years of practical experience treating patients for orofacial pain as well as a history of success in leadership positions he has been associated with.

 Stephen G. Austin, CPA, has served as a director since July 2012 and currently serves as the Chair of our Audit Committee and as a member of our Compensation Committee and Nomination and Corporate Governance Committee.
 He has been a Partner in Swenson Advisors, LLP, a regional accounting firm (registered with the PCAOB), since May 1998 and has served as Managing Partner since October 2006.
 At Swenson Advisors, Mr. Austin manages audit, SEC, Sarbanes-Oxley and business consulting engagements with a focus on technology, manufacturing, service, real estate, social media and non-profit organizations.
 Prior to joining Swenson Advisors, Mr. Austin accumulated over 22 years of experience as an audit partner with Price Waterhouse LLP, where he worked from 1976 to 1996, and with McGladrey & Pullen, LLP, where he worked from 1996 to 1998, serving both public and private companies.
-While at Price Waterhouse, Mr. Austin worked in their national office in New York, where he addressed complex accounting and reporting issues for publicly-traded companies and worked with various members of the FASB and EITF staffs.
+While at Price Waterhouse, Mr. Austin norked in their national office in New York, where he addressed complex accounting and reporting issues for publicly-traded companies and worked with various members of the FASB and EITF staffs.
 Mr. Austin is licensed as a CPA in California and Georgia.
-He serves as a board member or advisory board member for various not-for-profit foundations, associations and public service organizations in the United States, serves on the Global board of directors of Integra International, an international association of accounting firms, and serves as a director on the board of Avanir Pharmaceuticals, inc. (NASDAQ: AVNR).
-In 2004, Mr. Austin published a book on business ethics entitled "Rise of the New Ethics Class," and in 2005 and 2006 he published articles in Asia discussing The Sarbanes-Oxley Act of 2002.
+He serves as a board member or advisory board member for various not-for-profit foundations, associations and public service organizations in the United States, serves on the Global board of directors of Integra International, an international association of accounting firms, and serves as a director on the board of Avanir Pharmaceuticals, Inc. (NASDAQ: AVNR).
+In 2004, Mr. Austin published articles in Asia discussing The Sarbase-Oxley Act of 2002.
 In 2010 and 2011, Mr. Austin authored articles for the AICPA.
 Mr. Austin holds a B.S. degree in accounting from Bob Jones University and an M.B.A. degree from the University of Georgia.
-Mr. Austin brings to our Board financial and accounting expertise and extensive experience serving as a director of other companie
+Mr. Austin brings to our Board financial and accounting expertise and extensive experience serving as a director of other companies.